leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### folder "documentation"

-A folder containing all the [documentation](/documentation) files to centralize all our documentation files.
+A folder containing all the [documentation](/documentation) files to centralize all our documentation files. there a documentation for all the main modules.
+If you want to know more about one of them, go check the folder !

 ### folder "index"